Vyral/base-template/_posts/2019-07-25-whens-the-best-time-to-do-home-upgrades.md

 People often ask us when they should do their home upgrades: right now, or when they’re getting ready to sell their home?

-**No matter what upgrades you do, you first need to realize that you’re never going to get 100% of your money back on your investment.** Your upgrades will make your home much more saleable and you’ll likely get a higher price for it, but dollar-for-dollar, you won’t get a full return.
+**No matter what upgrades you do, you first need to realize that you’re never going to get 100% of your money back on your investment.** Your upgrades will make your home much more saleable and you’ll likely get a higher price for it, but dollar for dollar, you won’t get a full return.

 {% include pullquote.html %}